 Auburn has several small parks scattered throughout the downtown and historic district.
-The place to truly relax, though, is Emerson Park, which has beach access to swimming in the lake.
-One of the favorite local haunts, Green Shutters, is at the edge of the park for hot dogs, soft serves and ice cream served at outdoor picnic tables.
+Emerson Park is the place to truly relax with beach access to swimming in the lake.
+One of the favorite local eateries, Green Shutters, is at the edge of the park for hot dogs, soft serves and ice cream served at outdoor picnic tables.

 Summer entertainment includes the “Summer Series” of free evening music concerts on the grass.
 Bring a picnic blanket!
 The many food trucks from local vendors and the Prison City Brewing make this a fun lawn party for all ages.

 Another ice cream favorite, Tom Thumb Drive-In & Miniature Golf is on a ridge above Owasco Lake.
 Go at sundown to appreciate the Finger Lakes’ beauty.